-The School must be provided with written documentation from the parent or physician explaining the absence/tardiness/early dismissal within 2 days of the student's return to school or the absence is coded as unexcused.
-Be aware that repeated absences due to illness will require verification from the student's treating physician.
-The note should include the name of the student, the date(s) and reason for the absence, and the signature of the parent/guardian/physician.
-Upon receipt of the note, the school will certify the absence as excused or unexcused.
-Absences not supported by documentation will be coded as unexcused.
+- A written explanation of each absence/tardy is required from the parent/guardian and must be provided to the school within 4 days of the student's return.
+The note should include the name of the student, the date(s) and reason for the absence, and the signature of the parent/guardian/physician. - Upon receipt of the note, the school will certify the absence as excused or unexcused. - Absences not supported by a note will be considered unlawful and will be marked as unexcused. - Absences due to an illness that lasts up to 3 days may be excused by submitting a note from the parent/guardian. - Absences due to an illness that lasts 4 or more consecutive days require a note from a physician in order to be marked as excused. - Repeated absences due to illness will require verification from a physician.